gknzby/react-website-test/README.md

-I tried somethings and added to this repository.
+I tried something and added to this repository.

 If you look examples, you may find something you like.